padraic/mutagenesis/README.markdown

 * --adapter: The name of the unit test adapter to use; defaults to "phpunit"
 * --options: String containing options to pass to the unit test framework's command
+* --timeout: Sets the number of seconds after which a test run is considered timout
+* --bootstrap: Sets a bootstrap file to include prior to running tests

+Note: The default timeout is 120 seconds.
+Any test suite exceeding this should have a relevant timeout set using --timeout or else all test runs would timeout.
+A reported timeout is not a bad thing, it simply means a mutation may have created a noticeable infinite loop in the source code.

+Important: The bootstrap option is essential where your source code relies on autoloading.
+MutateMe needs to include class files prior to the test adapter running, so setting a relevant bootstrap prevents include errors.
+For example, PHPUnit test suites often use a TestHelper.php or Bootstrap.php file.

 For example, imagine we usually employ the following to run some PHPUnit tests:

     phpunit AllTests.php --exclude-group=disabled

+In addition, we use the file TestHelper.php to setup autloading for the tests.

 We can pass this to mutateme as:

     mutateme --src="/path/project/library" --tests="/path/project/tests" \
-        --options="AllTests.php --exclude-group=disabled"
+        --options="AllTests.php --exclude-group=disabled" \
+        --bootstrap="TestHelper.php"

-Note: "\" merely marks a line break for this README.
+Note: "\\" merely marks a line break for this README.
 The command should be on a single line with the \ removed.

-This afford a very flexible means of allowing users to use MutateMe on narrower subsets of their test suites.
+This affords a very flexible means of allowing users to use MutateMe on narrower subsets of their test suites.

 Understand MutateMe Output